wiiitek/its/README.md

 1. With `MockMvc` - compare also [Guide to Testing Spring Boot Applications With MockMvc]
 2. With `WebTestClient` - see [Spring framework docs for WebTestClient]

-Usually there is also a mock service created in test to provide the controller with data.
+Usually there is also a mock service used by the controller created in test.

 Examples are provided in: